sashkoristov/bachelor-theses/README.md

 If you need any additional information, please do not hesitate to contact me on e-mail.

-My topics for master theses may be found [here](https://github.com/sashkoristov/master-theses), , which could also adapted as bachelor theses.
+My topics for master theses may be found [here](https://github.com/sashkoristov/master-theses), which could also be adapted as bachelor theses.